Rolls-Royce/Snecma Olympus 593: Intake

-Exhaust nozzle
+Secondary nozzle

-The variable-geometry exhaust nozzle, developed by SNECMA, consisted of two "eyelids" which varied their position in the exhaust flow dependent on the flight regime; for example, when fully-closed (into the exhaust flow), they acted as thrust-reversers, aiding deceleration from landing to taxi speed.
+The first part of the exhaust system is the engine nozzle with adjustable area to control the engine, and known as the primary nozzle.
+The engine exhaust and the nacelle secondary air from the intake pass into the airframe-mounted combined modulating secondary nozzle and thrust reverser.
+This nozzle, developed by SNECMA, consisted of two "eyelids" which varied their position in the exhaust flow dependent on the flight regime; for example, when fully closed (into the exhaust flow), they acted as thrust-reversers, aiding deceleration from landing to taxi speed.

-In the fully-open cruise position, together with the engine nozzle, they formed an ejector nozzle to control the expansion of the exhaust.
+In the fully open cruise position, together with the engine nozzle, they formed an ejector nozzle to control the expansion of the exhaust.
 The eyelids formed the divergent passage while the engine exhaust ejected or pumped the secondary flow from the intake ramp bleed slot.

-The expanding flow in the diverging section caused a forward thrust force on the exhaust nozzle: its 29% contribution to the overall propulsion system thrust at cruise.
+The expanding flow in the diverging section caused a forward thrust force on the exhaust nozzle: a 29% contribution to the overall propulsion system thrust at cruise.

-During cruise at Mach 2.02 each Olympus 593 was producing around 10,000 lbf of thrust, equivalent to 36,000 horsepower (~27 MW) per engine.
-Eames (SAE Transactions 1991) however mentions the cruise thrust of each engine to be 6790 lbf, which corresponds to 25,000 horsepower per engine and 100,000 horsepower for the entire vehicle.
-The 10,000 lbf is perhaps the maximum thrust available at cruising speed (used during acceleration and climb just before transitioning to cruise).